Chia Seeds are an awesome superfood that are packed with nutrition and health benefits. (Learn more about chia seeds in our Chia Seed Guide)

 Drink Chia Seed Water

 Chia Water is a great way to get chia seeds into your system throughout the day.
 This can help you feel full for longer and also help control your blood sugar levels.
-(Learn all about chia water at Chia Seed Water – Complete Guide with Easy Recipe)
+(Learn all about chia water at Lemon Water with Chia Seeds Weight Loss Recipe)

 Chia seed water is basically, just water you would normally drink during the day, but with some chia seeds added to it.